OpenSlides/openslides-autoupdate-service/README.md

   The default is `1000`.
 * `DATASTORE_TIMEOUT`: Time until a request to the datastore times out.
 The default is `3s`.
+* `SECRETS_PATH`: Path where the secrets are stored.
+The default is `/run/secrets/`.

 Valid units for duration values are "ns", "us" (or "µs"), "ms", "s", "m", "h".
 One number without a unit is interpreted as seconds.
 So `3` is the same as `3s`.

 ### Secrets

-Secrets are filenames in `/run/secrets/`.
+Secrets are filenames in the directory `SECRETS_PATH` (default:
+`/run/secrets/`).
 The service only starts if it can find each secret file and read its content.
 The default values are only used, if the environment variable `OPENSLIDES_DEVELOPMENT` is set.

 * `auth_token_key`: Key to sign the JWT auth tocken.
 * `auth_cookie_key`: Key to sign the JWT auth cookie.